youngpayters/youngpayters/README.md

 #### Why did I create it?

-Again, like Last Folk Standing, I wanted to potentially help my local football association deal with handling fixtures, results and registration of players to meet the demands of an ever increasing number of teams/clubs in order to focus more on helping the clubs involved rather than just administering the competitions.
+Similar to Last Folk Standing, I wanted to potentially help my local football association deal with handling fixtures, results and registration of players to meet the demands of an ever increasing number of teams/clubs in order to focus more on helping the clubs involved rather than just administering the competitions.

+I saw that it were left to managers and secretaries to send the match results via text to the FA secretary.
+What I wanted to sovle was taking away some of the stresses of running a league and instead focus their efforts on growing their associations rather than just tactically working through the seasons & divisions.

 #### Built with